-Together, the two families created a massive and extremely successful Bordeaux negociant company, Barton and Guestier.
-Founded in 1745, Barton & Guestier are still active in the Bordeaux wine trade today.
+Together, the two families created an extremely successful negociant company, Barton and Guestier.
+Founded in 1745, Barton and Guestier are still active in the Bordeaux wine trade today.

-After closing the deal, the family, following the custom of the day, renamed the property in their honor as Chateau Leoville Barton.
-Because no cellar or wine making facilities came with the purchase, they were forced to make the wines at Langoa Barton.
+After closing the deal, the family, following the custom of the day, renamed the property in their honor Chateau Leoville Barton.
+Because no cellar or wine-making facilities came with the purchase, they were forced to make the wines at Langoa Barton.
 In time, this became a tradition.

-Leoville Barton is now one of two chateau from the 1855 Classification of the Medoc that remains in the hands of the same family that owned it at the time it was classified.
-CHateau Leoville Barton is still the property of the Barton family today.
+Leoville Barton is now one of two chateaus from the 1855 Classification of the Medoc that remains in the hands of the same family that owned it at the time it was classified.
+Chateau Leoville Barton is still the property of the Barton family today.

 Chateau Leoville Barton The Modern Era